May 12, 2020

 Parties calling witnesses for mission essential hearings must comply with Supreme Court Administrative Order No. AOSC20-16 regarding notaries & witnesses:

-To coordinate a hearing for a mission critical court proceeding, please contact the judicial assistant.
+If you are unable to locate hearing time on the JACS calendar for a mission critical court proceeding, please contact the judicial assistant at email@example.com.

 FOR ALL NON-MISSION CRITICAL MATTERS